 While the aforementioned vehicle examples showcase how strength gains and weight reduction can be achieved with AHSS technologies available today, the FutureSteelVehicle (FSV) program, sponsored by WorldAutoSteel, offers a glimpse into the future — highlighting the development of new “third-generation” AHSS grades, that the organization says will be commercially available in the 2015-2020 time frame.

 The FSV project achieved 35-percent vehicle mass reduction, compared to a benchmark vehicle, using 97-percent high-strength and advanced high-strength steels, while avoiding high-cost penalties typically associated with lightweight materials.

-To understand the significance of FSV program’s findings, refer back to the “Steel Strength Comparison Chart.”
+To understand the significance of the FSV program’s findings, refer to the “Steel Strength Comparison Chart.”
 Notice the oval in the middle labeled “Third-Generation AHSS.”
-That’s the direction the global steel industry is moving with AHSS technology — to fill the gap between TRIP steels (considered “first generation” AHSS) and TWIP, a second-generation AHSS.
+That’s the global steel industry's direction with AHSS technology — to fill the gap between TRIP steels (considered “first generation” AHSS) and TWIP, a second-generation AHSS.

 Once available, these new steels, combined with previous generations of AHSS, could offer engineers nearly limitless options in selecting the right lightweight steel, with right strength and formability properties, for the right application.

 Could this wider range of steel properties make AHSS a viable lightweight material in the design of specialty truck bodies?